 There has been much uncertainty in the markets for commercial lines property and casualty insurance coverage in light of the substantial losses experienced by the industry on September 11, 2001.
-Soon after the tragic events, many reinsurers announced that they did not intend to provide coverage for acts of terrorism in future reinsurance contracts.
+Soon after those tragic events, many reinsurers announced that they did not intend to provide coverage for acts of terrorism in future reinsurance contracts.
 This led to a concerted effort on behalf of all interested parties to seek a temporary federal backstop to calm market fears over future terrorist attacks and the ability of the insurance industry to allocate capital to provide coverage for these unpredictable and potentially catastrophic events.
-As a result, Congress enacted, and the President signed into law in November, 2002, the Terrorism Risk Insurance Act of 2002 ("TRIA" or the "Act").
+As a result, in November 2002, Congress enacted and the President signed into law the Terrorism Risk Insurance Act of 2002 (the "Act").
 This federal law provides a federal backstop for defined acts of terrorism and imposes certain obligations on insurers.
-The Act was extended for a two-year period covering Program Years 2006 and 2007.
-The Act has now been extended for an additional seven years through December 31, 2014, with the enactment of the Terrorism Risk Insurance Program Reauthorization Extension Act of 2007, signed by the President on December 26, 2007.
+The Terrorism Risk Insurance Extension Act of 2005 amended and extended the Act for a two-year period covering Program Years 2006 and 2007.
+The Act has now been extended for an additional seven years through December 31, 2014 with the enactment of the Reauthorization Act.

-Several provisions of the initial Act have changed in the 2007 extension.
+Several provisions of the initial Act have changed in the Reauthorization Act.
 Those changes include:

-- Revising the definition of a certified act of terrorism to eliminate the requirement that the individual(s) are acting on behalf of any foreign person or foreign interest. - Extending the program through December 31, 2014. - Requiring clear and conspicuous notice to policyholders of the existence of the \$100,000,000,000 cap. - Fixing the Insurer Deductible at 20% of an insurer's direct earned premium, and the federal share of compensation at 85% of insured losses that exceed insurer deductibles. - Fixing the program trigger at \$100,000,000 for all additional program years. - Requiring the U.S. Treasury to promulgate regulations for determining prorata shares of insured losses under the program when insured losses exceed \$100,000,000,000. - Requiring the Comptroller General to study the availability and affordability of insurance coverage for losses caused by terrorist attacks involving nuclear, biological, chemical, or radiological materials and issue a report not later than one year after the enactment of the Terrorism Risk Insurance Program Reauthorization Act of 2007. - Requiring the Comptroller General to determine whether there are specific markets in the United States where there are unique capacity constraints on the amount of terrorism insurance available and issue a report not later than 180 days after the enactment of the Terrorism Risk Insurance Program Reauthorization Act of 2007. - Requiring the President's Working Group on Financial Markets to continue an ongoing study of the long-term availability and affordability of terrorism risk insurance. - Accelerating the timing of the mandatory recoupment of the federal share through policyholders surcharges.
+- Revising the definition of a certified act of terrorism to eliminate the requirement that the individual(s) acted on behalf of any foreign person or foreign interest. - Extending the program through December 31, 2014. - Requiring clear and conspicuous notice to policyholders of the existence of the \$100,000,000,000,000 cap. - Fixing the Insurer Deductible at 20% of an insurer's direct earned premium, and the federal share of compensation at 85% of insured losses that exceed insurer deductibles. - Fixing the program trigger at \$100,000,000 for all additional program years. - Requiring the U.S. Treasury to promulgate regulations for determining pro-rata shares of insured losses under the program when insured losses exceed \$100,000,000,000. - Requiring the Comptroller General to study the availability and affordability of insurance coverage for losses caused by terrorist attacks involving nuclear, biological, chemical, or radiological materials and issue a report not later than one year after the enactment of the Reauthorization Act. - Requiring the Comptroller General to determine whether there are specific markets in the United States where there are unique capacity constraints on the amount of terrorism insurance available and issue a report not later than 180 days after the enactment of the Reauthorization Act. - Requiring the President's Working Group on Financial Markets to continue an ongoing study of the long-term availability and affordability of terrorism risk insurance. - Accelerating the timing of the mandatory recoupment of the federal share through policyholders surcharges.

-Other terms of the Act, as amended by the Terrorism Risk Insurance Extension Act of 2005, remain unchanged.
+Other terms of the Act remain unchanged.